bennymi/ato-ui/src/docs/guides/get-started/1-installation.md

 ---
 title: Installation
-description: Describes how to set up your project to use Ato-UI and UnoCSS.
+description: Describes how to set up your project to use Ato UI and UnoCSS.
 icon: i-material-symbols-rocket-launch-rounded
 ---

 <script>
 	import { InstallationTabs, ConstructionBanner } from '$components';
 </script>

-# Installation

 ## Installation